-Kemba Walker Receives Tremendous Praise From Former Hornets Teammates
+NESN

 We’re sure Celtics players could attest, as it’s only been good news coming from TD Garden and the Auerbach Center since Walker arrived in Boston.

-The Hornets and Celtics are set to tip off from Spectrum Center at 8 p.m.
+The Hornets and Celtics are set to tip-off from Spectrum Center at 8 p.m.
 ET.

 Check out Boone’s full article here >>>